marketplacer/load-facebook-profile-demo-ios-ac-account-store/README.md

-# Login with Facebook and getting user profile using ACAccountStore on iOS/Swift
+# Login with Facebook and load user profile using ACAccountStore on iOS/Swift

 Collection of functions for getting user's Facebook ID, email address and other profile information.
 This information is loaded from the current Facebook account stored on the device.